RiotGames/LoRDeckCodes/README.md

 ﻿LoRDeckCodes
 ============

 The LorDeckCodes library can be used to encode/decode Legends of Runeterra decks to/from simple strings.
-Below is an example code for a Demacia/Freljord deck.
+Below is an example code for a Ionia/Piltover & Zaun deck.
 ```
 CEAAECABAQJRWHBIFU2DOOYIAEBAMCIMCINCILJZAICACBANE4VCYBABAILR2HRL
 ```